-Furthermore, the Group has a pipeline of projects, covered by construction permits, with a total area of 189 thousand m2.
-The Group is in the process of gradually obtaining the necessary approvals and permits to commence the construction of new warehouse spaces on land that it already owns or has reserved
+In addition, the Group's project pipeline covered by construction permits amounts to another 126 thousand sqm.
+The process of obtaining the necessary consents and permits to start the construction of new warehouse space on land already owned and reserved by the Group is being successfully continued.

-The Group companies have also entered into several reservation agreements to acquire new land with a total area of 200 hectares.
+The Group companies also signed a number of reservation agreements to purchase new land with a total area of 200 hectares.

 Projects are carried out on a pre-lease basis, i.e. launch of the investment process is conditional upon execution of a lease contract with a potential tenant.
-In 2022, at selected locations the Group launched big-box speculative projects, which, together with pre-lease projects, constitute larger investment projects implemented in response to the present market situation.
-These projects have already been almost fully taken up by tenants, and their construction has been completed or will be completed within several months.
-In 2022, 90% of the area under construction was leased under lease contracts.
+In 2023, at selected locations the Group launched big-box speculative projects, which, together with pre-lease projects, constitute larger investment projects implemented in response to the present market situation.